Letter From the Founder

 "It gives our clients the opportunity to take responsibility for the food they eat," says Kerwin.
 "They know exactly where these eggs came from, and how the chickens who produced them were fed and treated."

 Mirasol's chickens of choice are Buffingtons and Reds — both good layers who eat organic wastes from Mirasol's kitchens, and who reward us with eggs ... and other miracles.
-One of our adolescent clients is a vegan, but she'll eat eggs from the Mirasol chickens.
+One of our adolescent clients is a vegetarian, but she'll eat eggs from the Mirasol chickens.
 She says she knows where they've coming from, plus "they're really good!"

 The role of animals at Mirasol is a love story with many chapters, including dogs, donkeys, goats and chickens as well as the pocket gophers, quail, javelina and other native Sonoran Desert creatures.
 All have enriched our lives in so many ways, calming us when we are stressed, comforting us when we are lonely and reminding us to slow down and savor the moment.
 We are truly blessed to share our desert homes with them.